 One of the bondsan took a step toward the assault vehicle and snapped, “You fucking—”

 A loud crack cut him off, and he dropped to the road.

 Everybody flinched at the sound.
 Avril and Laurill stepped back from the now dead bondsan lying crumpled in the road, but his cadre-mates moved toward him.

 Thorn glared at Avril and opened his mouth to speak, but another crack cut him off, and he fell to the road.

 The two remaining cadre-mates turned toward the desert and the source of the gunfire, and two more shots put them down in quick succession.

-Avril and Laurill looked at each other, and together they edged toward the back of the assault vehicle and the dead bondsan.
+Avril and Laurill looked at each other, and together they retreated further into the assault vehicle and away from the dead bondsan.
 Avril picked up a tranquilizer gun that one of the bondsan had dropped.
 He kept it down but ready, forgetting he’d jammed it seconds earlier.